GalloFrancesco04/GalloFrancesco04/README.md

 ## 🛠️ Projects

 - **React Native Calendar Library:**
-  I'm actively trying to develop a calendar library using React Native.
+  I'm trying to develop a calendar library using React Native.
 Feel free to check it out on [GitHub](https://github.com/GalloFrancesco04/ReactNativeCalendarEnhanced) to help me improve it, since it's my first time woriking on something like this.

 ## 🎯 Interests